MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/deeplink.md

-This REST API performs redirection that installs and runs the Kusto.Explorer desktop client tool with specially-crafted startup parameters that open a connection to a specific Kusto engine cluster and execute a query against that cluster.
+This REST API performs redirection that installs and runs the Kusto.Explorer desktop client tool with specially-crafted startup parameters that open a connection to a specific cluster and execute a query against that cluster.

 See [Deep-linking with Kusto.Explorer](../../tools/kusto-explorer-using.md#deep-linking-queries)